-- In this guide I’m going to tell you a bit about what to expect on the walk, with full logistics, tips, and a route map for The Roaches and beyond.
+- In this guide I’m going to tell you a bit about what to expect on the walk, with full logistics, tips, and a route map for The Roaches.
+I will also include the optional extra route to Lud’s Church, which is nearby.

 - Then I will describe the full walk with photos to show you the route.